 6. Use Simple Website Monetization Strategies

-For instance, some websites use dropshipping as a monetization method, and while selling physical products can be quite lucrative, you need to be aware of how this type of business model works so you can employ it effectively after you’ve purchased the site.
+For instance, some websites use dropshipping as a monetization method.
+While selling physical products can be quite lucrative, you need to be aware of how this type of business model works so you can employ it effectively after you’ve purchased the site.

 Some of the most popular monetization methods that are easy to implement include:

-Google AdSense: When you allow Google to display ads on your site, you get paid per ad view or click.
+- Google AdSense: When you allow Google to display ads on your site, you get paid per ad view or click.
 This monetization method is virtually maintenance-free, and once set up, you don’t have to do much except work to grow your traffic so you can earn more from your ads.
-If you want to learn more, check out our Guide to Google Adsense.

-Affiliate Marketing: Affiliate marketing is yet another effective website monetization method that you can use.
+- Affiliate Marketing: Affiliate marketing is another effective method for monetizing your website.
 Simply join an affiliate network like Amazon Associates, Clickbank, or CJ Affiliate and get paid a percentage of any purchases made through your referral.

 7. Improve the Site

-Once you’ve purchased the website, and it has been transferred to your name, you can then start making your virtual real estate more valuable.
+Once you’ve purchased the website, and it has been transferred to your name, you can then start making your virtual real estate more valuabl

-Determine which areas can be improved, and implement a plan for doing so.
+Identify areas that can be improved, and develop a plan to implement the necessary changes.
 Here are some of the main things you might consider doing to help you grow your monthly profit:

-- Improve the Content: Create a solid content and SEO strategy to rank for important keywords and improve website traffic.
-Review articles like this Wix vs. Shopify comparison post are particularly great for bringing more traffic and leads to your site.
+- Improve the Content: Develop a comprehensive content and SEO strategy to rank for key keywords and increase website traffic.
+Review articles that compare popular tools or platforms in your niche are particularly great for bringing more traffic and leads to your site.

 - Include Affiliate Opportunities: Explore different or additional affiliate opportunities, or negotiate better deals to help maximize your website income.